Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 An orifice flange’s primary function is to measure fluid or gas flow rate through a piping system.
 In these flanges, a hole is drilled through the face perpendicular to the pipe, making them easy to identify.

-A swivel ring flange enables bolt holes to be aligned between two mating flanges, a feature that is important for various applications, including the installation of large-diameter pipelines, subsea and offshore pipelines, and pipeworks in shallow water.
+The swivel ring flange allows bolt holes to be aligned between two mating flanges, which is important for wide-diameter pipelines, subsea and offshore pipelines, as well as shallow-water pipe works.

 These types of flanges are suitable for oil, gas, hydrocarbon, water, chemical, and other fluids in petrochemical and water-handling applications.
 This flange is ideal for offshore or subsea pipeline operations, allowing divers to more quickly and easily adjust bolt holes.